-Cilantro and green onions (scallions) tend to be infested with aphids, thrips and other insects.
-Please check “Kashrut Instructions” below for instructions on insect inspection.
+- Cilantro and green onions (scallions) tend to be infested with aphids, thrips and other insects.
+Please see “Kashrut Instructions” below for instructions on checking these for insect infestation.

 - 3 cups quinoa, cooked and cooled